-From February funding is available, to maintain momentum in the priority areas of: woodland creation; woodland management plans to ensure woodland owners are in a position to apply for other support when full Countryside Stewardship opens; addressing tree health issues
+Funding is available, to maintain momentum in the priority areas of: woodland creation; woodland management plans to ensure woodland owners are in a position to apply for other support when full Countryside Stewardship opens; addressing tree health issues.

 Countryside Stewardship facilitation funding: